HDreikorn/count-api/solution.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## Future Updates

+Given that this API has many endpoints, a cool feature to add would be the stats data.
+Further we could use the library React-Query to to ensure the most up to date data on the number of hits instead of only updating when the button is clicked.